 Ethereum is a decentralized platform that runs smart contracts.
 These are applications that run exactly as programmed without any possibility of fraud or third-party interference.
 They operate on a custom-built blockchain, an enormously powerful shared global infrastructure that can move value around and represent ownership of property.
 This enables developers to create markets, store registries of debts or promises, and transfer funds.

 Besides crypto app development, Ethereum is also useful for tokenizing art in the form of NFTs.
-With time, the possibilities of Ethereum use are growing.
+Ethereum applications are expected to grow in the coming years as new subsidiaries of cryptocurrency emerge.

 Required Coding Skills